Fees and Charges (2026)

 (Powers of the Board of Directors)

-• Appoint the Director of CIMARA.
+• Appointing the Director of CIMARA.

-2. The joint signature of at least two members of the CIMARA Board of Directors is required to bind the Association.
+2. The joint signature of at least two members of the Board of Directors is required to bind the Association.

 Article 16